MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 records SHOULD be limited to (8?) prior to reaching terminal address records.

-The SvcFieldValue in this form SHOULD be an empty string and clients MUST ignore its contents.
+The SvcFieldValue in this form MUST be empty (and not present in presentation format).

 As legacy clients will not know to use this record, service operators will likely need to retain fallback AAAA and A records